 Let’s look at Austin Wintory, who made music for the games “Journey“.
 He got nominated for a Grammy, alongside some amazing composers.
 Video game composers getting nominated for Grammy awards is as far as you can go, right?
 Sure, they’re not making reality TV shows about us on MTV, but we probably don’t want that anyway, right?

 It was a very quick project.
-I did the entire game in a month, and produced 2 hours of music.
+I did the entire game in a month, and produced two hours of music.
 We recorded all sorts of wonderful instruments that I’d brought over from overseas, like wooden flutes and strings.
 I was a lot of fun.

 Why didn’t THQ just give you the film music?

 Well, the original “Killer Instinct” blew me away as a kid.
 I grew up in a very small Australian town called Capella.
 It was a one-street town with not much to do.
-It had the 3 P’s: a post office, police station and a pub.
-In the back of the pub, there was an arcade machine with “Killer Instinct” on it, and as a you kid in the 90s, it just blew me away.
-I spent hours and hours playing it, and the music from the game is still some of my favorite from any game.
-Fast forward 17 years later, and I’m presented with the opportunity to write music for the return to the series.
-That’s what I had been working on for about a year.
+It only had the “three P’s”: a post office, police station and a pub (laughs).
+But in the back of the pub, there was an arcade machine with “Killer Instinct” on it.
+As a kid in the 90s, it just blew me away.
+I spent hours playing it, and the music from the game is still some of my favorites from any game.
+Fast forward seventeen years later, and I’m presented with the opportunity to write music for the return to the series.
+That’s what I’ve been working on for about a year.

-It’s now been released as a launch title for the new Xbox One.
-Since I was given a year to work on the project, we’ve ben able to do a lot more than if we had a month.
+It was a huge project, since each character has it’s own theme, and each theme is completely different.
+So it goes from ethnic, Tibetan stuff to Native American flutes, to heavy metal, to dance stuff.
+It’s a real creative journey.
+Since I was given a year to work on the project, we’ve been able to do a lot more than if we only had a month.
 In the original “Killer Instinct”, each character’s theme was about a minute long.
-In the new “Killer Instinct”, the character’s themes are about 13 minutes long, so the music is huge.
-Also, every single bout that players play will feature slightly different music.
-Orchid’s Theme, for example, is more of a dance track, with verses and choruses.
+In the new “Killer Instinct”, the character’s themes are about thirteen minutes long, so the music is huge.
+Also, every single match that players play will feature slightly different music.
+“Orchid’s Theme”, for example, is more of a dance track with verses and choruses.
 We did about 50 different verse possibilities that players can receive each time they play.

 What did the process of all that work look like?